Mean field games with common noise and degenerate idiosyncratic noise: The MFG system

-\begin{remark} In view of \eqref{martingalebody} and Definition \ref{def.weaksolMGF}, the term $\div_x v$ appearing in \eqref{e.MFGstoch} is a distribution which is the derivative of a measure in $\mcl M_\loc$.
-The study of the transformed system \eqref{e.MFGstochBisbody} then has another advantage: not only is the foward Fokker-Planck equation nonstochastic, but also, all terms in the Hamilton-Jacobi-Bellman are, at worst, distributions belonging to $\mcl M_\loc$. \end{remark}
+\begin{remark} In view of \eqref{martingalebody} and Definition \ref{def.weaksolMGF}, the term $\div_x v$ appearing in \eqref{e.MFGstoch} would be a distribution which is the derivative of a measure in $\mcl M_\loc$.
+The study of the transformed system \eqref{e.MFGstochBisbody} then has another advantage: not only is the forward Fokker-Planck equation nonstochastic, but also, all terms in the Hamilton-Jacobi-Bellman are, at worst, distributions belonging to $\mcl M_\loc \cap W^{-1,\oo}$. \end{remark}

+\begin{remark} It does not appear to be the case that the transformations \eqref{changevariablebody} - \eqref{martingalebody} have a regularizing or averaging effect, a phenomenon which has been exploited for ODEs with rough or stochastic forcing \cite{D_07,FGP_10,CG_16}.
+This is because $u$ and $m$ are themselves stochastic processes adapted to the same filtration as $W$. \end{remark}